Apple TV (device): Sales

 Within the first week of presales in January 2007, Apple TV was the top pre-selling item at the Apple Store.
-Orders exceeded 100,000 units by the end of January and Apple began ramping-up to sell over a million units before the 2007 holiday season.
+Orders exceeded 100,000 units by the end of the month.
+Sales surpassed a million units before the 2007 holiday season.
 Analysts began calling it a "DVD killer" that could enable multiple services.
-Analysts also predicted that Apple could sell up to 1.5 million units in the first year.
-Besides the Apple Store, Best Buy was one of the first retailers to carry the device; Target and Costco followed shortly thereafter.
+Best Buy was one of the first retailers to carry the device; Target and Costco quickly followed.